$\Phi^4_3$ measures on compact Riemannian $3$-manifolds: Random fields from renormalization

 {\it \S2.
-Explicit computation of the divergent part.} We proceed in two steps by localising first in space and time and then by using the heat kernel asymptotics.
-Fix $z=(t,y_*)$.
+Explicit computation of the divergent part.} We proceed in two steps by localising first in space and time and then by using the heat kernel asymptotics. \ssk

+{\it \S2.1.
+Space and time localisation.} Fix $z=(t,y_*)$.
 We start by localising in space near $y_*$.
-Let $\chi$ stand for a smooth indicator function of a neighbourhood $U_{y_*}$ of $y_*$ in $M$ -- without loss of generality the domain of a chart.
+Let ${o}$ stand for a smooth indicator function of a neighbourhood $U_{y_*}$ of $y_*$ in $M$ -- without loss of generality the domain of a chart.
 Since the quantity

 has a well-defined limit when $r\downarrow0$, we concentrate on